cprevost4/clemenceprevost.github.io/projects.md

 title: Projects
 ---

+## Non-negative tensor factorization with rank-revealing constraints

+Estimation of the rank is a key issue of tensor factorization, especially when solving approximations problems.
+In this project, we design a family of optimization methods based on the beta-divergence, to solve non-negative tensor approximation problems with a variety of noise statistics. <br/>
+Motivated by mixing models, we place a minimum-volume constraint on the sources.
+This penalized variant circumvents possible rank deficiencies in the case of, e.g., very similar materials with almost colinear spectral signatures.
+The constraint also successfully estimates the number of sources in the image.

+---

 ## Super-resolution and unmixing in remote sensing

 In remote sensing, the problem of super-resolution aims at reconstructing a high-resolution data cube from a hyperspectral and a multispectral image of the same scene.
 The hyperspectral image is spatially-degraded but has as high spectral resolution, while the multispectral image has high spatial resolution, at the cost of a low spectral resolution.